About us

 I’ve always enjoyed sharing my love for the world around us; I moved to Scotland to take up a job as a riding trek guide near Edinburgh, and I used to work for Rough Guides, tracking down the best hard-to-find places and most interesting snippets of information to pass on.

-Now as a qualified BC Sea Kayak Leader (Advanced Water), Sea Kayak Coach (Advanced Water) and Performance Coach, I can guide you to Scotland’s most spectacular locations, take you off the beaten track, and help you gain the skills to confidently enjoy the outdoors long after you leave.
+Now as a qualified BCAB Sea Kayak Leader (Advanced Water), Sea Kayak Coach (Advanced Water) and Performance Coach, I can guide you to Scotland’s most spectacular locations, take you off the beaten track, and help you gain the skills to confidently enjoy the outdoors long after you leave.

 Mark Mitchell